Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Model

-where \({\bm{\sigma}}_{\!J}^{\rm{act}}\) represents the active nematic stress of cell \(J\) and the summation is taken over the three edges connected to vertex \(i\) [Fig.~\ref{Figure2}(a)].
+where \({\bm{\sigma}}_{\!J}^{\rm{act}}\) represents the active nematic stress (defined below) exerted by cell \(J\) and the summation is taken over the three edges connected to vertex \(i\) [Fig.~\ref{Figure2}(a)].
 Here \(J\) and \(I\) denote the two neighboring cells sharing the interfacial edge \(e\), and \({\bf{n}}_e\) is the unit normal vector to edge \(e\) pointing from cell \(J\) to cell \(I\).